 “Normally, but not all cases, the ad agency makes the suggestion of the ads and other creative content.
 Agencies are in the business of selling creative content like this ad.
 It’s a very rare occasion that the advertiser is creating or even suggesting creative content.
 I can’t speak directly to this ad because at this time I don’t have all the details.
 Contacting advertisers directly does have a huge influence of what they do.
 Most actually care and I’m sure Nivea cares.

 But very often it’s the general market advertising agency who are clueless.
-The disparity in hiring practices in advertising are dreadful.
+According to a recent study by StrawberryFrog, the disparity in hiring practices in advertising are dreadful.
 It is one of the most racist industries in america.
 And that is widely exacerbated by the very nature of the work they do.
 They are curators, purveyors and sometimes creators of pop culture.
 And given that, they constantly make these mistakes in huge ways.
 Look at Popeye’s Annie the Chicken Queen, Summers Eve talking vaginas and several other racist ad campaigns.”

 My insider went on to add, “This really underscores the need for more multicultural agencies actively working in more categories.
 As the world changes and markets “emerge” and demographics merge, now more than ever, we should see the rise of agencies that accurately represent the human race as a dynamic and diverse entity with wide ranging sensitivities, proclivities and inclinations.
 Our current 1950’s models are increasing in importance and revenues, while waning in relevance and accuracy.”